 - 4 medium green onions finely chopped

-- 6 Tbsp olive oil for frying use more or less as needed
+- 6 tablespoon olive oil for frying use more or less as needed

 - sour cream for serving